 2. Make sure you get the correct dose for thyroid hormone supplements

 After you find out what kind of thyroid problem you have, you can receive treatment through thyroid hormone supplements, which are designed to control your symptoms.

 It’s essential to do this under medical supervision, however, because the supplemental dosage must be prepared according to your body’s needs.

-3. Improve your dietWhile there’s no need to have health problems in order to make improvements in what you eat, it’s important for patients with thyroid problems to do this as soon as possible.
+3. Improve your dietWhile there’s no need to wait until you have health problems in order to make improvements in what you eat, it’s important for patients with thyroid problems to do this as soon as possible.